kuanchihwang/CAM-SIMA-Docs/docs/conversion/interstitials.md

 - **qneg.F90**:
     - **qneg**: Set values for constituent variables that are less than the minimum value to the minimum value (and print out what it's doing - configurable!)
     - You will want to include qneg in your SDF if you are modifying constituent tendencies in your scheme.
 It should be after the tendencies are applied and before `geopotential_temp`
+    - If `qneg` is in your SDF, you will need to provide the output variable `scheme_name` in your physics parameterization that is modifying constituent tendencies

+        !!!
+Warning "scheme_name variable"
+            If you skip this step, you will get either `parse_source.CCPPError: Input argument for qneg_run, scheme_name, not found`, or an incorrect scheme_name from a previous routine will be used

 - **physics_tendency_updaters.F90**: apply tendencies output by physics to state variables.
 You'll need to include a tendency updater in your SDF for any `ptend%X` variables in the CAM-version of your code.

 | Scheme name | Description | Inout variable | Input variable |